Galadon123/kubernetes-lab/Deployments/Replicaset.md

 ## View the Availablity of pods

-Now if we delete any of the pods ,we will see within a second it will generate a new pod and the total number of pods will be remain same 3.
+Now if we delete any of the pods ,we will see within a second it will generate a new pod and the total number of pods will be remain same as 3.

 <div style="text-align:center"><img src="./images/4.png" width ="500"></div>